Cleft Lip & Palate

 A cleft palate is initially treated with surgery safely when the child is between 7 to 18 months old.
 This depends upon the individual child and his/her own situation.
 For example, if the child has other associated health problems, it is likely that the surgery will be delayed.

-- Make the repaired palate long enough so that the palate can perform its function properly.
+- Make the repaired palate long enough so that it can perform its function properly

 There are many different techniques that surgeons will use to accomplish these goals.
 The choice of techniques may vary between surgeons and should be discussed between the parents and the surgeon prior to surgery.